TUW-VieVS/VieRDS/README.md

 # short description
-VieRDS
-A Software to Simulate Raw Telescope Data for Very Long Baseline Interferometry.
+VieRDS is a software to simulate raw telescope data for Very Long Baseline Interferometry (VLBI).
 It uses a YAML input file to create simulated raw telescope data in VDIF format.

 # build/usage requirements
 Matlab